05sarthak/practice-repo/README.md

 # Demo

 This is a practice repository.
+It will include only basics!